NYU-robot-learning/hello-robot-stock/README.md

 5. Insert nut into slot as shown in image
 <img src="img/insert_robotclamp.png"  width="55%">
 6. Insert screw/bolt into hole, thread through the nut that was inserted into clamp at step 5, and once the end is visible, thread the silver end pad([Robot clamp component 3](RobotClamp/robotClamp_pad.stl)) onto the end of the screw.
+7. Follow the instructions in the [attachment mechanism](#attachment-jointmechanism) section to attach the phone holder.

 ## Grabber Clamp
 ![](img/grabberclamp_diagram.jpg)